slashtrace/slashtrace/README.md

 ### Recording breadcrumbs

 Sometimes a stack trace isn't enough to figure out what steps lead to an error.
-To this end, SlashTrace let's you record breadcrumbs during execution:
+To this end, SlashTrace lets you record breadcrumbs during execution:

 ```PHP
 $slashtrace->recordBreadcrumb("Router loaded");